JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 ## Explore additional metrics that can serve as quality metrics for the search process.

-Latency:
+**Latency**:

-We calculate the latency for each input-batch, then accumulate all latencies to take the average for each search option.
+For each search option, we calculate the latency for each input-batch, then accumulate all latencies to take the average.
 <pre>
 for i, config in enumerate(search_spaces):
     mg, _ = quantize_transform_pass(mg, config)